Enhancement Shaman DPS Rotation, Cooldowns, and Abilities — Midnight Pre-Patch (12.0)

 Understanding Enhancement Shaman Mechanics

 In the below sections, we'll be covering the finer details of specific mechanics that drive Enhancement's gameplay loop.
-It dives into the underlying mechanics of major cooldowns, rotational abilities and proc effects.
-This is a more advanced section, aiming to help you get a better understanding of the why behind each button press.
+While some things have been simplified in Midnight compared to The War Within, there's still a lot of underlying mechanics for each of our major cooldowns, rotational abilities and procs.
+This is a more advanced section, aiming to help you get a better understanding of the whe behind button presses.

 Enhancement Shaman Major Cooldowns

-Throughout the talent tree, there are a variety of different cooldown options that provide burst in different ways.
+Throughout the talent tree, there are a few different cooldown options that provide burst in different ways.
 Below, we'll be covering each of them, how they impact the rotation, and how to use them.

 Major Cooldowns